azurecurve/azrcrv-from-twitter/readme.txt

 === From Twitter ===

-Description:	Automate the sending of tweets from your ClassicPress site to Twitter.
+Description:	Automate the retrieval of tweets from Twitter and create posts on your ClassicPress site.
 Version:		1.0.0
 Tags:			tweets,twitter,automatic
 Author:			azurecurve